 The good news first: Your wedding cake will probably be one of the least expensive items in your wedding budget.
-But even though it’s generally considered one of the least expensive items you’ll have at your wedding (compared to wedding invitations, wedding venues, and wedding dresses), it can still amount to one of your bigger ticket items the fancier you go.
+But even though it’s generally considered one of the cheaper items you’ll have at your wedding (compared to wedding invitations, wedding venues, and wedding dresses), it can still amount to one of your bigger ticket items the fancier you go.
 The bad news?
 The average wedding cake cost is rising, just like that dough!

 So, how do you design your dream wedding cake while sticking to your budget?
 Read on to find out!

 DON’T MISS: 6 Easy Ways to Save on Your Wedding Cake

 Below is a look at a sample wedding cake cost.
 While the price will definitely vary by bakery and design, this helpful illustration might help make sense of how the price of a wedding cake is calculated.
 Note that the wedding cake cost is calculated PER SLICE and not PER CAKE.

-- $3.00 base tier
+- $3.00/slice for the base tier

-- +$0.75 2nd tier
+- +$0.75/slice for the 2nd tier

-- + $0.75 3rd tier
+- + $0.75/slice for the 3rd tier

-- =$4.50 per serving x 125
+- =$4.50 per slice x 125

 TOTAL WEDDING CAKE COST: $562.50

-Most bakers will charge per slice, but some might have a minimum price that’s added to based on your design and how much work is involved (more on that below).
+Note that most bakers will charge per slice, but some might have a minimum price that’s added to based on your design and how much work is involved (more on that below).